top of page

 Building Trust

-After several months of visiting, playing, and giving her a lot of attention, Maya started to remember me and my specific scent.
-Coatimundis are very scent-oriented beings and respond differently to a variety of different smells.
-Maya would also chirp happily when she learned that it was me coming to visit her once again.
+After several months of visiting, playing, and giving her a lot of attention, Maya started to remember me each week and my specific scent.
+Coatimundis are very scent-oriented and respond differently to a variety of different smells.
+Maya began chirping happily when she learned that it was me coming to visit her.

 Maya has become a fully grown coati!

-Turning 5 this coming July of 2024, Maya is currently the matriarch of her habitat at the St. Augustine Wild Reserve.
+After turning five this past May of 2024, Maya is currently the matriarch of her habitat at the St. Augustine Wild Reserve.
 She loves to climb, get belly rubs, and investigate new scents every day!

-I'm thankful that I have built a trusting relationship with Maya that she will allow me to safely give her lots of love, attention, and care.
-I'm truly blessed to have the opportunity to be one of her handlers.
+I'm thankful that I have built a trusting relationship with her and that she allows me to safely give her lots of love, attention, and care.
+I'm beyond blessed to have the opportunity to be one of her handlers.

-I invite you all to venture to the St. Augustine Wild Reserve to learn all about her, a variety of big cats, wolves, and a many more of our rescued critters.
+I invite you all to venture to the St. Augustine Wild Reserve and learn more about her, tigers, lions, a variety of big cats, wolves, and a many more of our rescued critters.
+Thank you for your support!

 Book a tour here: Tours — St. Augustine Wild Reserve (sawildreserve.org)